alsash110/comm-2216-obs/docs/users/users.md

 >![Screen shot of root directory](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/users/sudo-ss.png?raw=true "Root directory contents")

----

-## Conclusion

-You have successfully created a new user and assigned sudo privileges to that user account once you are able to use the `sudo` command to display the list of contents at the root.
+You now have successfully created a new user and assigned sudo privileges to that user account once you are able to use the `sudo` command to display the list of contents at the root.

 You may also find use for creating multiple new user accounts on your system for testing purposes or to have a clean slate to create or modify files in that account.